nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 ```

 #### Why you should use Inheritance?
-- [x] :one: You will be able to re-use your code :rainbow:
+- [x] :one: You will be able to re-use your code
-- [x] :two: Your code will be highly readable :book:
+- [x] :two: Your code will be highly readable

 [Inheritance in Java Programming](https://beginnersbook.com/2013/03/inheritance-in-java/)